 Someone you know has had wood flooring installed within the last 5 years.
 Ask neighbors, friends, family and coworkers if they were happy with their wood floor installer and if so get their name.
 Contractors appreciate word-of-mouth referrals and some may even offer a "neighborhood" discount.
 Yelp is also a great website to find highly rated installers; look for those with a minimum of 3-5 reviews.

 The National Wood Flooring Association's certification process validates wood flooring experience and holds their members to high standards of service.
 You can find NWFA-Certified Installers here.

 Most installers will give you a free estimate over the phone or charge a small fee (from $20-$50) to do an in-home estimate.
 Try to cover all bases and ask as many questions as possible to get a good sense of their experience and knowledge.

 Doing price comparisons is vital for you as a consumer, but keep in mind that you get what you pay for.
 The vast majority of floor installers are honest, hard-working men and women that charge a fair wage and are working to support their families.
 If they go above and beyond it doesn't hurt to give them a tip at the end of the project.

 The best installers are confident in their installation skills and will offer a warranty to back up their workmanship.

 If a contractor disparages a certain product and tries to up-sell you a different product, be wary.
-Sometimes this is done to earn an extra commission from a product distributor.
+Sometimes this is done because of a bad experience with a low quality brand in the past, and other times to earn an extra commission from a product distributor.
 The best way to review a product or brand is to research them yourself online.